giving back time to focus

 The most unexpected benefit:

 In Jason’s own words:

-“Well I might surprise you when I say this because I was surprised as I had a perspective when we rolled it out based on the fact we've got four Vice Presidents here and each of them are responsible for their own area and they're all very different personality types.
-And I was surprised how all four of them took to this like a duck to water.
+“[With Budgyt], I was surprised when we rolled it out based on the fact we've got four Vice Presidents here, each of them responsible for their own area and all with very different personality types.
+I was surprised how all four of them took to this like a duck to water.
 One of them actually said she enjoyed the budget process, and that was our marketing person so I was not expecting that.
-It almost gamified it for them, inputting in the numbers and seeing what would come back out.
+It almost gamified [budgeting] for them—inputting in the numbers and seeing what would come back out.
 I was really surprised at how quick the user adoption was.”

 the most convenient benefit:

 Budgyt empowers companies to embrace team collaboration.
 It’s why we don't charge for users as we believe that the best budgets are those with the most collaboration.
 And it wasn’t just Jason's users who benefited, but the entire organization was able to see and praise the benefits of their new budgeting process: